 - Develop a small script that can be run from the command line to test or validate a certain behaviour of the code.
 But make sure to use unit and integration tests where suitable.

 I have developed a Python package called snappylapy, a tool that can help to easily increase the speed of the inner loops.
 It makes it really easy to manage data in unit tests when splitting a script into separate steps that can be tested individually.
 It solves the dilemma of needing tests to be independent, but also test the integration of the different steps, and keeping test data up-to-date.
 It handles snapshot testing, fuzzy expectations and much more.
-Read more about it here.
+Read more about it here: snappylapy at GitHub.

 I encourage you to think about how to tweak the inner loops to be faster.
 It takes practice and requires changes in development habits, but trust me - it is worth it.